Being a newbie and moving to Hong Kong to start a new life is at once exhilarating, daunting, and stressful.

 I’m a newbie; where do I go to buy furniture in Hong Kong?

-If you believe your neighbors or a Google search, you’re basically choosing between IKEA and Horizon Plaza to deck out your newly acquired apartment – we told you the agent was good 😉.
+If you believe your neighbors or a Google search, you’re basically choosing between IKEA and Horizon Plaza to deck out your newly acquired apartment.

 Although they’re reasonably priced, do you really want to live in an identikit apartment?
 You’ll have lots of restrictions when you rent an apartment in terms of décor; your furniture is how you put your personality into where you live.